Murray // Washington DC

 Chris Lamborne, Jimi Hendrix, Chris Murray, Chris Grey.
 Lamborne was leaving for Vietnam the next day.
 Chris Murray and Chris Grey used to rent a large papier-mâché rooster head and go to concerts.
 This is a snap from an original polaroid, March 10 1968, in Washington DC after a concert by the Jimi Hendrix Experience at the Washington Hilton Ballroom.
 (The full story of Jimi Hendrix and the rooster head, with variations in the comments section, is told in a Washington Post article: https://www.washingtonpost.com/local/jimi-hendrix-a-rooster-and-three-hippies-walk-into-the-washington-hilton-/2018/03/07/ca9b5f94-2212-11e8-badd-7c9f29a55815_story.html.)

-The Govinda Gallery, founded by Chris Murray in Georgetown, Washington DC, in 1975, focused mainly on images of or by musicians.
-Chris’ own album includes some fabulous pictures of Chris with the likes of Andy Warhol, Jimi Hendrix, Donovan and Muhammad Ali, as well as many telling images of him growing up in New York and of his own family and grandchildren in Washington and in Co.
-Cavan.
+The Govinda Gallery was founded by Chris Murray in Georgetown, Washington D.C. in 1975.
+It focused mainly on images of or by musicians.
+Chris’ own album includes pictures of Chris with Andy Warhol, Donovan and Muhammad Ali.
+The Gallery closed in 2011, but continues its operations as an art consulting and publishing company.
+Chris and his partner Carlotta Hester are regular visitors to Ireland.